 In order to reduce the risk of title fraud…

-Each state authority is introducing reforms for a new Verification of Identity Policy (VOI).
+In 2013, each state authority introduced reforms for a new Verification of Identity Policy (VOI).
 In South Australia documents executed on or after 1 July 2013 are required to comply with the policy.

-As part of the South Australian commitment to the implementation of electronic conveyancing, business practises and policy changes have been required.
-The introduction of VOI was the first step in policy changes required to provide a consistent approach for real property transactions in both the paper lodgement system and the electronic conveyancing system.
+As part of the South Australian commitment to implementing electronic conveyancing, business practises and policy changes were required.
+The introduction of VOI was the first step in the required policy changes.

 Purpose of the Policy